 Maria Vilma Franco Calles

-"My hope is to work with the poor, filling the emptiness of their daily reality as Mother Emilie Gamelin did," says Sister Vilma Franco Calles.
+Sister Vilma Franco coordinates catechists for the parish of Arcatao, El Salvador, and is involved with Providence Health International.
+“My hope is to work with the poor, filling the emptiness of their daily reality as Mother Emilie Gamelin did,” she said when she was a novice.

 “I always want to accompany those who have the greatest need and to proclaim God’s reign.”

 Vilma became a novice in August 2004, in Spokane, Wash., thousands of miles from her home in El Salvador.

 Asked how her goal differs from what she could do as a layperson, she replies: “In religious life, our lives are consecrated in the midst of the people.
 This will free me to give myself completely.”

 A catechist from an early age